What Are Mesothelioma Blood Tests?

 How Do Mesothelioma Blood Tests Work?

-Mesothelioma blood tests screen for biomarkers, which are proteins and other things found in blood and tissue that can indicate health statuses.
-For example, blood sugar and hemoglobin A1C are useful indicators to diagnose diabetes and monitor treatment.
-Cancer cells produce certain proteins that circulate in the blood.
+Mesothelioma blood tests check for markers and proteins in blood and tissue that show health problems.
+For example, blood sugar and hemoglobin A1C are important for diagnosing and tracking diabetes.
+Cancer cells also release specific proteins into the blood.

 How Mesothelioma Blood Tests work